maacpiash/PythonScriptRunner/README.md

 # PythonScriptRunner

-A simple dotnet core application that takes a Python script as the input and runs the script.
+A simple cross-platform dotnet core application that takes a Python script as the input and runs the script.

-#### How to use
+### How to use
 Inside the folder, use the command
 ```
 $ dotnet run <PythonFileName>